-Steve Kestrel grew up in southern New Mexico at the interface of the high desert and Sacramento mountains.
-With his family, he raised and trained quarter horses and worked cattle on ranches up through his college years.
-He now resides with his wife, Cindi, on a 62-acre “wildlife preserve” in Colorado’s Redstone Canyon.
+Steve Kestrel grew up in New Mexico, raising and training quarter horses.
+He resides with his wife, Cindi, on a 62-acre “wildlife preserve” in Colorado’s Redstone Canyon.

-Prix de West Purchase Award - National Cowboy & Western Heritage Museum - 2013
+James Earl Fraser Sculpture Award- 2017 & Prix de West Purchase Award- 2013 National Cowboy & Western Heritage Museum Purchase Award

 Click on the images below to view Steve Kestrel's artwork available for sale at this year's show.